giusgenito/Diabetic-retinopathy-classification-and-trustworthy/README.md

 ---

+## News
+**2025.07** Our paper "Dino2-DR: A Trustworthy and Explainable Vision Transformer for Cross-Domain Diabetic Retinopathy Grading" was early accepted to ICCV 2025—BISCUIT Workshop

+---
 ## 🎯 The Challenge: Domain Shift in Medical Imaging

 Deep learning models often fail to generalize when tested on data from a "domain" different from the one they were trained on.
 In the context of retinal imaging, this variability comes from differences in cameras, hospital protocols, and patient demographics.